Act 2

 Read the stage directions at the beginning of Act 2 and up until Mrs Linde enters.

-1. How could the "burnt-down candle-ends" reflect Nora's mood?
+1. How could the "burned to their sockets" (63) reflect Nora's mood?

 2. The stripped Christmas tree shows that time has passed, but it also could have a symbolic weight.
 What abstract idea could the Christmas tree symbolise?
 Look back to Act 1 to find references to the Christmas tree.

-3. What are the implications of Nora saying about her fancy dress that she "should like to tear it into a hundred thousand pieces." ?
+3. What are the implications of Nora saying about her fancy dress that she "should like to tear them into a million pieces!"
+(63) ?

 The Christmas tree, a festive object meant to serve a decorative purpose, symbolises Nora’s position in her household as a plaything who is pleasing to look at and adds charm to the home.
 There are several parallels drawn between Nora and the Christmas tree in the play.
 Just as Nora instructs the maid that the children cannot see the tree until it has been decorated, she tells Torvald that no one can see her in her dress until the evening of the dance.
 Also, at the beginning of the second act, after Nora’s psychological condition has begun to erode, the stage directions indicate that the Christmas tree is correspondingly “dishevelled.”